openstack/octavia/doc/source/design/version0.5/component-design.rst

 both current and showing "good" status, if applicable.
 Specifically:

-* Controllers need to be able to monitor the availability and overall health of octavia VMs they control.
-For active node octavia VMs, this check should happen pretty quickly: About once every 5 seconds.
-For spare node octavia VMs, the check can happen much more infrequently (say, once per minute).
+* Controllers need to be able to monitor the availability and overall health of amphorae they control.
+For active amphorae, this check should happen pretty quickly: About once every 5 seconds.
+For spare amphorae, the check can happen much more infrequently (say, once per minute).

-The idea here is that internal health monitors will monitor a periodic heartbeat coming from the octavia VMs, and take appropriate action (assuming these are down) if they fail to check in with a heartbeat frequently enough.
+The idea here is that internal health monitors will monitor a periodic heartbeat coming from the amphorae, and take appropriate action (assuming these are down) if they fail to check in with a heartbeat frequently enough.
-This means that internal health monitors need to take the form of a daemon which is constantly checking for and processing heartbeat requests (and updating Controller or octavia VM statuses, and triggering other events as appropriate).
+This means that internal health monitors need to take the form of a daemon which is constantly checking for and processing heartbeat requests (and updating controller or amphorae statuses, and triggering other events as appropriate).

 ======================================================
-Some notes on Controller <-> octavia VM communications
+Some notes on Controller <-> Amphorae communications
 ======================================================
-In order to keep things as scalable as possible, the thought was that short, periodic and arguably less vital messages being emitted by the octavia VM and associated controller would be done via HMAC-signed UDP, and more vital, more sensitive, and potentially longer transactional messages would be handled via a RESTful API on the controller, accessed via bi-directionally authenticated HTTPS.
+In order to keep things as scalable as possible, the thought was that short, periodic and arguably less vital messages being emitted by the amphora and associated controller would be done via HMAC-signed UDP, and more vital, more sensitive, and potentially longer transactional messages would be handled via a RESTful API on the controller, accessed via bi-directionally authenticated HTTPS.

 Specifically, we should expect the following to happen over UDP:
-* heartbeats from the octavia VM to the controller
+* heartbeats from the amphora VM to the controller

-* stats data from the octavia VM to the controller
+* stats data from the amphora to the controller

-* "edge" alert notifications (change in status) from the octavia VM to the controller
+* "edge" alert notifications (change in status) from the amphora to the controller

-* Notification of pending tasks in queue from controller to octavia VM
+* Notification of pending tasks in queue from controller to amphora

 And the following would happen over TCP:
 * haproxy / tls certificate configuration changes

 =================================================
-Supported Octavia VM Virtual Appliance Topologies
+Supported Amphora Virtual Appliance Topologies
 =================================================
 Initially, I propose we support two topologies with version 0.5 of Octavia:

 Option 1: "Single active node + spares pool"
 --------------------------------------------
-* This is similar to what HP is doing right now with Libra: Each octavia VM is stand-alone with a frequent health-check monitor in place and upon failure, an already-spun-up octavia VM is moved from the spares pool and configured to take the old one's place.
-This allows for acceptable recovery times on octavia VM failure while still remaining efficient, as far as VM resource utilization is concerned.
+* This is similar to what HP is doing right now with Libra: Each amphora is stand-alone with a frequent health-check monitor in place and upon failure, an already-spun-up amphora is moved from the spares pool and configured to take the old one's place.
+This allows for acceptable recovery times on amphora failure while still remaining efficient, as far as VM resource utilization is concerned.

 Option 2: "True Active / Standby"
 ---------------------------------
-* This is similar to what Blue Box is doing right now where octavia VMs are deployed in pairs and use corosync / pacemaker to monitor each other's health and automatically take over (usually in less than 5 seconds) if the "active" node fails.
+* This is similar to what Blue Box is doing right now where amphorae are deployed in pairs and use corosync / pacemaker to monitor each other's health and automatically take over (usually in less than 5 seconds) if the "active" node fails.
 This provides for the fastest possible recovery time on hardware